htotoo/ESP32-Portapack/README.md

 - USB cable that fits your needs. (to wire with PP, and supply enough power to it!)
 - GPS, any NMEA over UART.
 For example the NEO 7M: https://s.click.aliexpress.com/e/_DkDZHaV .
 Select NEO 7M or 8M for much better precision, 6M is GPS only!
 - Compass, HMC5883L supported for now (can suggest better in the Issues)
-- Temperature+humidity: SHT30 I2C (not yet ready). https://s.click.aliexpress.com/e/_DFU9Ra9 or BME280 (or BMP280) https://s.click.aliexpress.com/e/_DCRJ0ZT
+- Temperature+humidity: SHT30 I2C. https://s.click.aliexpress.com/e/_DFU9Ra9 or BME280 I2C(or BMP280 I2C) https://s.click.aliexpress.com/e/_DCRJ0ZT
 - Light sensor: BH1750 https://s.click.aliexpress.com/e/_DDFf7vr

 ### Screenshots: